Plastics in agriculture: impacts, lifecycles & long-term sustainability

 Conventional plastics are petroleum-based, meaning that they are made from fossil resources such as natural gas, oil or coal.

-In Europe, 57 million tonnes of primary plastics were produced in 2016, the share of bio-based plastics being 1% of EU annual plastic consumption (European Commission 2018).
+57 million tonnes of primary plastics were produced in 2016, the share of bio-based plastics being 1% of EU annual plastic consumption.

 The accumulation of the plastic debris in agricultural lands rises concerns for soil health.